htcondor/htcondor/docs/apis/drmaa-api.rst

 2004 and the DRMAA C Bindings v0.9 of September 2003.
 It is a static C library that expects a POSIX thread model on Unix systems and a Windows thread model on Windows systems.
-Unix systems that do not support POSIX threads are not guaranteed thread safety when calling the library’s functions.
+Unix systems that do not support POSIX threads are not guaranteed thread safety when calling the library's functions.

 The object library file is called ``libcondordrmaa.a``, and it is